Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 Table~\ref{tab:3} presents the classification results of our EPCA and state-of-the-art attention methods on three evaluation measures.
-We observe that our EPCA consistently improves the performance through comparisons to other SOTA attention methods on two datasets.
-Noticeably, based on the ISee-PA dataset, EPCA and its two variants outperform SPA by above absolute \textbf{3.6\%} on three evaluation measures while using 120\% fewer parameters.
-Based on the PM-Fundus dataset, our EPCA significantly outperforms EA by over 2.99\% in three evaluation measures on two backbones.
+Our EPCA consistently improves the performance on two datasets through comparisons to other SOTA attention methods.
+Noticeably, on the ISee-PA dataset, EPCA and its two variants outperform SPA by above absolute \textbf{3.6\%} on three evaluation measures while using 120\% fewer parameters.
+As for the PM-Fundus dataset, our EPCA significantly outperforms EA by over 2.99\% in three evaluation measures on two backbones.
 With comparable complexity to SRM and ECA, our EPCA at least achieves gains of 2.9\% and 0.9\% of accuracy on two datasets.
-The results demonstrate that our EPCA is able to adjust the relative significance of global and local lesion information of PM efficiently for keeping a good balance between effectiveness and efficiency.
+The results also show that our EPCA keeps a better balance between effectiveness and efficiency than other comparable attention methods, proving it can adjust the relative significance of multi-scale context features by exploiting the global-local pathology distribution prior.